briahnna123/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
 20 December 2015
-**Goal**: To create a *dynamic document*, in which thourougly explains the steps taken for analysis on the activity data.
+**Goal**: To create a *dynamic document*, that thourougly explains step-by-step analysis of the activity data.
 Futhermore, the objective includes "...[a written] report that answers the questions detailed below.
 Ultimately, [we] will need to complete the entire assignment in a single R markdown document that can be processed by knitr and be transformed into an HTML file."